CS2103JAN2017-F14-B3/addressbook-level4/docs/UserGuide.md

 > * Command history will be cleared once iManager exits.

 ### Redo most recent undo
 Wish to change your mind again after performing an undo operation?
 Are you fickle-minded sometimes?
-We donít blame you.
+We don‚Äôt blame you.
 Simply type redo to recover the changes that you have undone.

 Format: `redo`